rhagarty/increase-retail-revenues-leveraging-hybrid-cloud-on-mainframes/README.md

 ## Scenarios

-**Part one:** Use the Developer Portal to test the **GET /customerHistory** API.
-This API retrieves custoomer purchase history and will be used in Part two of this journey.
+**Part one:** Use the API Connect Developer Portal to test the **GET /customerHistory** operation.
+This operation retrieves custoomer purchase history.
+It will be used in Part two of this journey.

 **Part two:** Deploy the Virtual shopping list mobile application and associated web services in IBM Bluemix

 ## Included components